Quiet Title Actions in Florida: What Damages Can You Get? In a Quiet Title Lawsuit, What Do You Get When You Win?

 In Florida, a quiet title action is filed pursuant to specific Florida Legislation found in Chapter 65 of the Florida Statutes, “Quieting Title.”
 (You can read through the entire chapter online here.)
 In Chapter 65, Florida law defines three things that you can obtain in a successful quiet title action.
-If you can prove the grounds under 65.021(2), then you have the basis for filing a lawsuit and obtaining a judgment that removes the asserted cloud on your title and cancels out any improper conveyance of your property as well as cancelling conflicting evidence of title to your land.
+If you can prove the grounds under 65.021(2), then you have the basis for filing a lawsuit and obtaining a judgment that removes the asserted cloud on your title and cancels out any improper conveyance of your property as well as canceling conflicting evidence of title to your land.

 Under a quiet title action, yes.
 The Quieting Title statutes do not provide for money damages to be paid to you.
 If you believe that you have been harmed, then you and your legal counsel will have to determine the scope of those damages and other bases of Florida law — contract, intentional tort, negligence — that may fit your situation and form the basis for a lawsuit to pursue justice for that harm.